DaleOnRails/Skygear/README.md

 - Heroku for deployment
 - Rails Gems (see below) for extending functionalities beyond MVC

-## Third Party Applications Utilized

-> Detail any third party services that your App will use.

-- **Cloudinary Cloud Storage:** Other alternatives were considered such as AWS, Google Drive, etc. However Cloudinary was chosen for it's simplistic compatibility with Active Storage in rails to allow remote file uploads.

-- **Stripe:** For handling secure payment transactions and processing of credit card details.
-Very helpful to outsource credit card authentication and storage outside of the application to mitigate any security risks and remain PCI compliant.
-Stripe elements were used to create my own custom in-app' checkout form with validation.

-- **Heroku:** Network platform of choice configured with a database, connection to Cloudinary and Stripe.

 ## Gem Dependencies

 - **gem 'devise':**